AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/how-marketo-measure-and-salesforce-interact.md

 ![](assets/how-bizible-and-salesforce-interact-2.png)

 When modifying this setting, keep in mind that smaller batch sizes consume more API credits from your CRM.
-It's advisable to reduce the batch size only if you're experiencing CPU timeout or high CPU load in your CRM.
+It's advisable to reduce the batch size only if you are experiencing CPU timeout or high CPU load in your CRM.

 ## Salesforce Standard Objects and Access {#salesforce-standard-objects-and-access}